ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

 ### Step 0b: Decide: Working solo or pair?

-Pair programming is OPTIONAL for this lab.
+Pair programming is MANDATORY for this lab.

-**If working in a pair:** Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
+**If working in a pair (yes you are):** Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
 But you should probably know the long-term goal too: each partner should participate in both roles in approximately equal